metaopt/optree/README.md

 The built-in Python dictionary (i.e., [`builtins.dict`](https://docs.python.org/3/library/stdtypes.html#dict)) is an unordered mapping that holds the keys and values.
 The leaves of a dictionary are the values.
 Although since Python 3.6, the built-in dictionary is insertion ordered ([PEP 468](https://peps.python.org/pep-0468)).
 The dictionary equality operator (`==`) does not check for key ordering.
-To ensure that "equal `dict`" implies "equal ordering of leaves", the order of values of the dictionary is sorted by the keys.
+To ensure [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency) that "equal `dict`" implies "equal ordering of leaves", the order of values of the dictionary is sorted by the keys.
 This behavior is also applied to [`collections.defaultdict`](https://docs.python.org/3/library/collections.html#collections.defaultdict).

 ```python